-Sturgeon has lean meat and is full of healthy Omega-3 fatty acids.
-It has a firm texture that is somewhat similar to chicken but it is healthier because it’s low in sodium.
+Sturgeon has lean meat and is full of healthy omega-3 fatty acids.
+It has a firm texture that’s somewhat similar to chicken, but it’s healthier because it’s low in sodium.

 What makes sturgeon so good for smoking is that it’s a boneless fish and has a light, mild fishy flavor.
-Therefore, it’s easy to clean and prep for smoking and very easy to eat since there are no bones.
+Therefore, it’s easy to clean and prep for smoking.
+Plus, it’s very easy to eat since there are no bones!

-Smoked bluefish is very delicious but it’s also one of the few fish that has very tasty skin when smoked.
-You can definitely eat the smoked skin too and it has a strong fishy flavor.
+Smoked bluefish is very delicious, but it’s also one of the few fish that has very tasty skin when smoked.
+You can definitely eat the smoked skin too, which has a strong fishy flavor.

 In order for the bluefish to retain some of its moisture, you need to brine it ahead of smoking.

-The Pacific Rockfish is a common fish in the Western Pacific Region of the USA and it tastes great when smoked.
+The Pacific rockfish is a common fish in the Western Pacific Region of the USA.
+It tastes great when smoked!

-They are also very oily so they retain moisture and wood smoke flavor.
+They’re also very oily, so they retain moisture and the wood smoke flavor.

 It’s best to smoke sardines slowly for about 5 hours using a nutty and sweet wood, like almond.

 Don’t be afraid to try smoking all types of fish.
-While some fish has a milder flavor than others, the fattier fish are always going to have a better smoky taste because this meat can absorb more smoke.
+While some fish have a milder flavor than others, the fattier fish are always going to have a better smoky taste because the meat can absorb more smoke.

 It’s always best to check a list of the best woods for smoking fish so you know which flavors pair well together.

-Keep in mind that there’s more to smoked fish than just salmon!
+Keep in mind that there’s more to smoked fish than just smoked salmon!